1. Purpose

 Immediate safety support

-If there is an immediate safety risk or concern for customers, their children or our employees, we will contact local police or call triple zero (000) for assistance.
+If there is an immediate safety risk or concern for customers or their children, we will contact local police or call triple zero (000) for assistance.

 Application of a safety flag

 The flag will also disable access to your account via the South East Water portal to prevent perpetrators, particularly in the case of joint accounts from accessing information.
-Any requests for information will also be directed to our Customer Care team who are trained to effectively manage perpetrator interactions and protect the privacy, safety and confidentiality of customers experiencing family violence.
+Any requests for information related to your account will also be directed to our Customer Care team who are trained to effectively manage perpetrator interactions and protect the privacy, safety and confidentiality of customers experiencing domestic and family violence.

 Additional identification checks